mattegoat/pragma-docs/docs/versioned_docs/version-V3/Resources/Cairo 1/randomness/Architecture.md

 - `requestor_address`: address of the contract that originally requested the randomness.
 Currently must be the same as the contract calling the cancel function
 - `minimum_block_number`: the block number in which the randomness could first have been published, equal to `publish_delay` + `block_number` of the request
 - `callback_address`: argument provided in the randomness request
-- `callback_gas_limit`: argument provided in the randomness request
+- `callback_fee_limit`: argument provided in the randomness request
 - `num_words`: argument provided in the randomness request

 ### Function: `get_request_status`